frontBOI/mailing/README.md

 This package is meant to facilitate the integration of Google's gmail API and OAuth2 for mailing.
 As such, it provides functions to generate Google OAuth2 client and access/refresh token to keep so you can use it for mail sending.

-- `authenticateGmailOauth`: returns an authentication URL to redirect your client to so that it authorizes OAuth connection.
+- `generateOAuthUrl`: returns an authentication URL to redirect your client to so that it authorizes OAuth connection.
-- `getGoogleOauth2ClientAndTokens`: when a user successfuly authorized OAuth, he gets redirect to `GOOGLE_REDIRECT_URI` with a code in query params.
+- `validateAuthCode`: when a user successfuly authorized OAuth, he gets redirect to `GOOGLE_REDIRECT_URI` with a code in query params.
 Provide this code to this function in order to exchange it for access and refresh tokens.
-- `getGoogleOauth2Client`: simply returns a `googleapis` client.
+- `getAuthClient`: simply returns a `googleapis` client.
 - `forgeAccessToken`: provide a refresh token to this function, and it will yield you an access token.

 # How to use